EarthmanMuons/rustops-blueprint/README.md

 [actions]:
   https://github.com/elasticdog/rustops-blueprint/actions?query=branch%3Amain

-**RustOps Blueprint is code repository template for a polished Rust development experience.**
+**A code repository template for a polished Rust development experience.**

 ---

 ## License

-RustOps Blueprint is distributed under the terms of both the Apache License (Version 2.0) and the MIT license.
+RustOps Blueprint is distributed under the terms of both the Apache License (Version 2.0) and the MIT License.

 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.